shejz/IEEE-CIS-Fraud-Detection/README.md

 - Dataset has a very high percentage of missing values, especially the V columns.
 - Anonymized columns not only had a high amount of missing data, but their distributions also were not normally distributed.

+**Missing Values**

+      `train_identity` have 35% missing values.
+      `train_transaction` have 41% missing values

+- Around 414 features contain missing values.
+- Top features containing missing values.
+- Remove all attributes having >90% missing ratio
+- Replace the numerical missing value with median and mean of the columns

 ## Model
 **Model**: